 Key Stage 4 will combine with KS5 to deliver a wider range of English and Maths including now offering high achieving students the chance to gain accreditation in these two subjects.

 Those students who are not identified as achieving at this level, will study key learning block in English and Maths following the National Curriculum and Key Stage 4 texts.

-Keystage 4 curriculum is based on different termly themes - Autumn Term - Human Landscape, Spring Term - World at War, Summer Term - How Things Work.
+Keystage 4 curriculum is based on different termly themes - Autumn Term - Restless Earth, Spring Term - Our World India, Summer Term - How we Work.

 We work collaboratively with a range of other providers in West Cumbria as part of Foundation Learning.
 This increases inclusive opportunities for personalised learning.
-For example one of our students attended St Benedict's School and successfully achieved GCSE Art and anther student is currently attending KS4 science lessons.
-Four of our students attend Prism Arts at Distington School and many of our 6th formers go out regularly on Work Experience.
+For example one of our students attends St Benedict's School and is currently takes part in GCSE biology lessons.
+Three of our students attend Prism Arts at Distington School and many of our 6th formers go out regularly on Work Experience.

 The students participate in Vocational Education each Friday morning.
 The students have played a key role in choosing which subjects they would like the staff to offer and they choose accordingly.
 This has always proved very popular and the modules on offer have included first aid, multi skills, constructon, cookery, dance and science.
-This year the choices include cheerleading, soundwave, golf, horticulture and we will be continuing with Enterprise and Hayton Castle.
+This year the choices include cheerleading, horticulture, multi skills, woodwork, textiles and college.

 All students in the department have access to specialist facilities and teaching at the Lakes College and this year the students will be able to choose to study from the followng subjects in a five week block: Catering, Construction, Hair and Beauty, Art, Engineering and Sport.
 These are wonderful opportunities for our students to experience college life and make informed decisions about their future.